NEAR: Neighborhood Edge AggregatoR for Graph Classification: Experiments

 \subsection{Graph classification tasks}

-Next, we perform graph classification tasks on 9 benchmark graph datasets.
+Next, we perform graph classification tasks on eight real-world benchmark graph datasets, one synthetic benchmark dataset, and our two toy-example datasets.
 Four variants of NEAR (NEAR-c/e/m/h) are used as our proposed models in this experiment.
 Results of the recent algorithms based on GNNs and graph kernels are compared with ours.
+We executed all GNN-based models in our experiments.